 The AR&CC receives a monthly business report and quarterly operational risk dashboard from the Administrator which provide reporting on the key operational business areas and operational risks.
 An evaluation of the performance of the Administrator against the requirements of the JAA is also undertaken annually.
 In addition, ad hoc reports on relevant items are provided to the AR&CC where appropriate to enable the Board to assess the level of acceptable risk.

 There have not been any material changes to the residual risk exposure over the reporting period.
-The administrator has continued to administer the business in line with the agreed service standards during the Covid-19 pandemic.

 C.5.2 Operational risk concentration